fractal2k/Gradient-Descent/_posts/2021-06-23-the-basics-of-linear-algebra-part-1.md

 *Phew*

 That was a lot to take in.
 This is why I have split this one post into two.
 Next time, we will cover more topics about matrices, and take a quick look at tensors.

+Another thing worth a mention is that I've only taken examples of 2x2 matrices, and vectors in 2-dimensions.
+The reason is ease in explanation and understanding.
+In practice, we work with much bigger vectors and matrices, and its important to understand what's going on instead of rushing in blindly.

 ### Reality Check